Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

-As a whole, the above argument shows that the work cost of performing the unitary operations on the computer scales at most with the \textit{volume} of the circuit for implementing the algorithm, i.e., a constant $\mathcal W_\text{max., el.}$ (energetic contribution) times the product of total depth and width of the circuit for implementing the algorithm (complexity-theoretic contribution).
+where $D_\mathrm{comp}$ is given by~\eqref{eq:D_U}, and $\mathcal{W}_\text{max,el.}$ by~\eqref{eq:max_elementary_cost}.
+In words, the work cost scales at most with the \textit{volume} of the circuit for implementing the algorithm, i.e., the product of total width and depth of the circuit for implementing the algorithm (complexity-theoretic contribution) times the parameter $\mathcal W_\text{max., el.}$ in~\eqref{eq:max_elementary_cost} representing the maximum work cost per qubit of gates (energetic contribution).
+Also, as shown in~\eqref{eq:proof_energy_conservation_2}, the relevant contribution to the energy consumption $\mathcal{W}$ is the control cost, which is a part of the work cost and bounded, due to~\eqref{eq:E_ctrl_U_k},~\eqref{eq:W_gate_in_k}, and~\eqref{eq:W_gate_out_k}, by